symbol/symbol-docs/source/getting-started/first-application.rst

     3628d0b327fb1dd8:       1000000.00

-This account owns 1000000.00 XEM.
+Our account owns 1000000.00 XEM.
 If your row after mosaics is empty, try to :doc:`ask for some XEM again <setup-workstation>`.

 **Monitoring the blockchain**